MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 We can usually find 3 types of cryptomatte:

-- "object": each scene mesh have a unique id.
+- "object": each scene mesh have a unique ID.
-- "asset": meshes are grouped using a common parent which receive a unique id (less common).
+- "asset": meshes are grouped using a common parent which receive a unique ID.
-- "material": objects with the same material have the same id.
+- "material": objects with the same material have the same ID.

 But it's basically up to the 3d render-engine to decide how to split/group objects in the scene, cryptomatte is just [a standard](https://github.com/Psyop/Cryptomatte/blob/master/specification/cryptomatte_specification.pdf)